Joseph Marion Hernández

-Joseph Marion Hernández (May 26, 1788 – June 8, 1857) was a slave-owning Spanish-American planter, politician and military officer.
+Joseph Marion Hernández (José Mariano Hernández; May 26, 1788 – June 8, 1857) was a slave-owning Spanish-American planter, politician and military officer.
 He was the first from the Florida Territory and the first Hispanic American to serve in the United States Congress.
 A member of the Democratic-Republican Party, he served from September 1822 to March 1823.

 Biography

 Joseph Marion Hernández was born in St. Augustine, Florida during Florida's second Spanish period.
 His parents were Minorcans who had originally come to the region as indentured servants in Andrew Turnbull's New Smyrna colony.
 Prior to the American acquisition of Florida, Hernández owned three plantations south of St. Augustine (in what was then East Florida): San Jose, Mala Compra, and Bella Vista.

 He married the widowed Ana María Hill Williams on February 25, 1814, in St. Augustine.
 Ana María Hill was born on June 6, 1787, in St. Augustine, and was the daughter of the South Carolinian merchant Theophilus Hill and his wife Theresa Thomas; they had immigrated from South Carolina by the 1780s.
 Hernández and Ana María had at least one child, Dora Hernández.
 The properties owned by Ana, including a 3,200-acre plantation called "Orange Grove", enabled Hernández to establish himself as a planter of some standing.
 He had also acquired several profitable land grants during the so-called "Patriot War" in 1812.

 After the First Seminole War broke out in the province of West Florida in 1817, Andrew Jackson led a force of 4,800 men into the Floridas in January of the following year, destroying Seminole towns and taking the Spanish fort at St. Marks.
 The campaign ended in May 1818 with the cession of West Florida to the United States with the signing of the Adams–Onís Treaty on February 22, 1819, following which Hernández pledged his allegiance to the US.
 The treaty was finally approved by the US Senate on February 22, 1821.
 Although it is not clear what role Hernández had in the war, he profited from it by receiving more land grants from the Spanish government.
 The land that he bought or inherited by marriage along with the large holdings he received as service grants from the Spanish crown amounted to 25,670 acres by the time of the annexation to the US.